USSBA/certify_messages/README.md

 ## Development
-Use `bundle console` to access a console environment for testing development of the gem.
+Use `rake console` to access the irb console.